Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation: Proof of results

-Of course, the classical limit theorems allow us to analyze the convergence of the sequence $\{G_n(x,x')\}_{n\in\N}$ for each fixed $x,x'\in X$.
-However, for our later purposes, this will not be enough; we need sufficiently powerful functional limit theorems which allow us to analyze the convergence of the sequence $\{G_n\}_{n\in\N}$ across the whole domain $X^2$ simultaneously.
+for $n\in\Nbb$.
+Of course, classical limit theorems allow us to analyze the convergence of the sequence $\{G_n(x,x')\}_{n\in\Nbb}$ for any fixed $x,x'\in X$.
+However, for our later purposes, this will not be enough; we need sufficiently powerful functional limit theorems which allow us to analyze the convergence of the sequence $\{G_n\}_{n\in\Nbb}$ across the whole domain $X^2$ simultaneously.

 We begin with the functional central limit theorem.
 Because of the integrability assumption $\mu\in \Pcal_{2p-2}(X)$, the function $R_{\mu}$ is a positive semi-definite kernel on the space $X^2$.
-Thus, we can write $\Gcal_{\mu}$ for the mean-zero Gaussian measure on $C(X^2)$ whose covariance function is $R_{\mu}$.
-Then we get the following:
+We then denote by $\Gcal_{\mu}$ the mean-zero Gaussian measure on $C(X^2)$ whose covariance function is $R_{\mu}$.
+We get the following:

 \begin{proposition} Let $(X,d)$ be a HBD space, $p\ge 1$, and $\mu\in\Pcal_{2p-2}(X)$.
-Then the random functions $\{n^{-1/2}G_{n}\}_{n\in\N}$ converge in distribution to $\Gcal_{\mu}$ with respect to the topology of uniform convergence on compact sets. \end{proposition}
+Then the random functions $\{n^{-1/2}G_{n}\}_{n\in\Nbb}$ converge in distribution to $\Gcal_{\mu}$ with respect to the topology of uniform convergence on compact sets. \end{proposition}